AppDoctorIo/accesspass/doc_extras/configuration_options.md

 <b>confirmation\_template</b>: a mfa tuple that returns html to use when sending confirmation emails.

-<b>distributed</b>: a boolean that will decide on using ets or mnesia depending on if you want access_pass to work across servers.
+<b>distributed</b>: a boolean that will decide on if data should be replicated to other connected nodes.

-<b>sync</b>: a boolean that will use SyncM if true to start up a mnesia sync across nodes so new joined nodes will automatically copy access_pass tokens tables.
-Use if you want access_pass to start mnesia for you.
-If you application already has it running I reccomend looking at SyncM for auto node syncing.

 <b>password\_reset\_template</b>: a mfa tuple that returns html to use when sending password reset email